tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

           case 0xfe08: ECHConfigContents contents;
         }
     } ECHConfig;

-    ECHConfig ECHConfigs<1..2^16-1>;
 ~~~~

-The `ECHConfigs` structure contains one or more `ECHConfig` structures in
-decreasing order of preference.
-This allows a server to support multiple
-versions of ECH and multiple sets of ECH parameters.

-The `ECHConfig` structure contains the following fields:
+The structure contains the following fields:

 version
 : The version of ECH for which this configuration is used.
 Beginning with